All About Financial Analysts

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In 2016, there was an estimated number of 296,100 jobs in the United States for Financial Analyst.
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 32,100 new jobs for Financial Analyst by 2026.
-The BLS estimates 29,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 29,000 job openings in this field each year.

 The states with the most job growth for Financial Analyst are Utah, Arizona, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.